 - mood swings and low concentration through the day

-For a lot of people daily tension, stress and anxiety are the reasons why their sleep is affected and the consequences manifest themselves both consciously and unconsciously: this means we are dealing with two levels of mind every time we try to go to sleep.
+For a lot of people daily tension, stress and anxiety are the reasons why their sleep is affected, and the consequences manifest themselves both consciously and unconsciously: this means we are dealing with two levels of mind every time we try to go to sleep.

-On a conscious level, the majority of us will have experienced the issue of a busy mind in bed, when you simply cannot turn off and all of the day’s thoughts and stresses spin around ceaselessly.
+On a conscious level, the majority of us will have experienced the issue of a busy mind in bed, when you just cannot turn off and all of the day’s thoughts and stresses spin around ceaselessly.
 Lots of people end up drifting off to sleep through mental exhaustion.

-Whilst other people encounter panic attacks in the night without identifying what is happening to them and which is actually the result of absorbing their worries through the day which then affects them on an unconscious level.
+While other people encounter panic attacks in the night without identifying what is happening to them and which is actually the result of absorbing their worries through the day which then affects them on an unconscious level.

 Cognitive Hypnotherapy can help people to finally get some enjoyable sleep.